gomorpheus/morpheus-docs/_build/html/_sources/provisioning/instances/creating_instances.rst.txt

 databases, cache stores, message busses, web servers, and even full fledged apps.
-The list contains a lot of items to choose from and they are represented to the user based on what provisioning engines are enabled and integrated in the {morpheus} environment.
+The list contains a lot of items to choose from and they are represented to the user based on what provisioning engines are enabled and integrated in the |morpheus| environment.

 To get started, simply click the ``+ Add Instance`` button in the upper right of the ``Provisioning -> Instances`` section.
 A modal will display